duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

  2. Load the extension in Chrome from the `build/chrome/dev` directory [Getting Started: Building a Chrome Extension - Google Chrome](https://developer.chrome.com/extensions/getstarted#unpacked)

-- Safari

-  The Safari extension is no longer supported.

 ### Development flow

 The `shared` directory contains JS, CSS, and images that are shared by all browsers.